 Breathing and Bleeding

-in the Quantum Paradigm
+~ the Quantum Approach~

 Over the years I’ve noticed that there are two areas that often raise the levels of adrenaline and anxiety in the room.